-What is the Twenty-Sixth Amendment?
+What Is the 26th Amendment?

 Citizens who meet this requirement shouldn’t be denied the right to vote in any State or National election.

 Section Two of the 26th Amendment states that Congress can enact this article if it is done through appropriate legislation.

 Initially, in the United States, the legal voting age was set at twenty-one.
 After the Twenty-Sixth Amendment was ratified, the United States lowered the legal voting age to eighteen.

 Before Congress reduced the legal voting age, there was a long dispute about it during World War II.

 President Franklin D Roosevelt lowered the minimum age for military drafting to 18.
 At the same time, the minimum voting age was 21.

 Old enough to fight, old enough to vote

 The youth voting rights movement started a slogan stating, “old enough to fight, old enough to vote.”